WatameBytes/StickerKiller/README.md

-# Discord Bot README
+# Sticker Killer README

-This is a Discord bot written in Python that provides several commands for managing messages in a server.
-It is designed to help moderate a server by allowing the deletion of messages with stickers and the ability to "nuke" messages from a specific user.
+This Discord bot, written in Python, provides several commands for managing messages in a server.
+It's designed to help moderate a server by allowing the deletion of messages with stickers and enabling the "nuke" of messages from specific users.

 ## Prerequisites